 Honors & Awards

-The commencement ceremony also featured speeches by four graduating students who were selected as Board of Trustees Scholars, representing each of the Colleges three campuses and Workforce Development and Continuing Education.
-This years scholars were:
+The commencement ceremony also featured speeches by four graduating students who have been selected as the College's Board of Trustees Scholars.
+The scholars, who earn an award for future tuition or educational costs, represent each of the three campuses and Workforce Development & Continuing Education.
+This year's Board of Trustees Scholars are:

 More Honors & Awards Program

 Connect With MCTV